GISMentors/isprs-summer-school-2016/lesson5/ows.rst

 Communication protocols between the server and client
 =====================================================

-* Agreement between the server and the client about
+* Agreement between the server and the client is about

   *how to ask for the data*

   *how to send the data*

-* Basically API (application interface)
+* Basically API (application programming interface)

 OGC Open Web Services
 ---------------------